-This Paleo Strawberry Rhubarb Coffee Cake with a coconut crumble topping is tender, moist and free of grains and dairy products.
+This Paleo Strawberry Rhubarb Coffee Cake with a coconut crumble topping is tender, grain-free and dairy-free.
 It’s sweetened with maple syrup and coconut sugar.
-You’d never guess it’s gluten-free!
+You'd never guess it's gluten-free!

-But for the rest of us, here’s a tender, moist gluten-free and paleo Strawberry Rhubarb Coffee Cake to enjoy a morning cup of coffee or tea.
+But for the rest of us, here's a tender, gluten-free and paleo Strawberry Rhubarb Breakfast Cake to enjoy a morning cup of coffee or tea.

 Made with almond and coconut flours and sweetened with coconut sugar and maple syrup, this cake is ideal for those following a paleo diet.
 And unlike many gluten-free baked goods, this breakfast cake is moist, tender and holds together nicely.
-No dry, crumbly cake to crumble on your plate!
+No dry, crumbly cake to fall apart on your plate!

 I adapted this cake from my Gluten-Free Apple Cinnamon Coffee Cake, one of my most popular recipes.
 This time, I substituted strawberry-rhubarb compote for applesauce, and I added finely chopped fresh strawberries instead of apples.
 I grated lemon zest for a hint of lemon and made a naturally sweetened coconut crumble topping.

-I’ve had fun experimenting with different flavours of this basic paleo coffee cake.
-Besides the Apple Cinnamon, I’ve also made Pumpkin Pecan Caramel Coffee Cake, and Cranberry Pear Coffee Cake.
+I've had fun experimenting with different flavours of this basic paleo coffee cake.
+Besides the Apple Cinnamon, I've also made Pumpkin Pecan Caramel Coffee Cake.
 But this strawberry-rhubarb version is perfect for a spring and summer brunch or dessert.
 It has just the right balance of sweet and tart.

 Did I mention it will make your kitchen smell heavenly?